 The program is meant for principals, headmasters, head of schools, superintendents, executive directors, and other school administrators who want to learn more about a world-class educational system and how it is led.

 The program consists of five modules of contact instruction and one module of individual development work.
 All five modules include on-campus studying (theory) and visits to Finnish schools and/or shadowing and discussion with Finnish school principals.

 Schedule: program is organized every spring and autumn.

 Location: Tampere, Finland

-Length: one month contact instruction + individual development project
+Length: three weeks contact instruction + individual development project

 Learn more about:

 – Learning concepts in the Finnish education system